The Romantic Road Travel Information

 German law stipulates that all prices, menus and bills include both tax and a service charge, so tipping is not necessary in restaurants.
 Cleaning staff, hairdressers, taxi drivers etc. appreciate small tips.

-A visit to Germany should be trouble free, but take normal precautions to avoid mugging, bag-snatching and pick-pocketing, especially at airports and railway stations in the large cities.
+A visit to Germany should be trouble free, but take normal precautions to avoid mugging, bag-snatching and pick-pocketing, especially at airports, railway stations and markets in the large cities.

-Visitors should carry passports with them at all times.
+Visitors are not required to carry their passports with them at all times in Germany, but carrying some form of identification is advised.
 Smoking in public places such as bars and restaurants is illegal.

 Become our The Romantic Road Travel Expert